flyingbarron/GrafanaRedirectInstana/README.md

 6. In the "Endpoints" tab, click the "Enable as Web Action" checkbox and save.
 Note/record the value of the public HTTP endpoint
 ![image](https://user-images.githubusercontent.com/7903045/136180119-cda6e737-24f3-4e0b-96bd-99ba316e0c4b.png)

-At this point you can test your function by running the command:
+At this point you can test your function by running the command line instruction:
 ```bash
 curl https://<thePublicFunctionEndpoint>.json?fqdn=<Hostname.domain>
 ```